 The diminutive menu uses fresh seasonal ingredients and presents something for everyone, with veggie options such as three-beet, mozzarella and walnut salad; taster board featuring frittata, hummus, homemade bread and falafel scotch egg; veggie pizza; coconut and broccoli soup; and nut roast burger as tastily prime examples.

-From those day-tripping to visitors staying in the sublime seaside town, St Ives presents a brilliant vegetarian option: The Bean Inn.
+For day-trippers or visitors staying in the sublime seaside town of St Ives, The Bean Inn presents a brilliant vegetarian option.

 What’s more, you can tuck into a wonderfully self-indulgent, yet completely vegan cream tea for an extra sweet Cornish-dining experience.

 The Waymarker, Falmouth